-Along the bottom of the Ghent Altarpiece we see a panel entitled The Adoration of the Lamb where we we see a re-creation of the sacrament of Holy Communion (also called the Eucharist).
-Look closely and you will see a lamb on an altar.
+Along the bottom of the Ghent Altarpiece we see a panel depicting a lamb on an altar.
 The lamb is Christ, who referred to himself as the lamb of God.
 In other words, like a lamb is sacrificed, Christ was sacrificed for the sins of mankind.
-The lamb is bleeding into a golden chalice -- another reference to Communion, where the wine is the blood of Christ.
+The lamb is bleeding into a golden chalice, a reference to the sacrament of Communion, where the wine is miraculously transformed into the blood of Christ.

 We see that Van Eyck has painted individual blades of grass, and flower petals.
 Many of the plant here were painted so naturalistically, and with such loving detail, that they are identifiable by species.
 A famous art historian (Erwin Panofsky) once said that it was as though van Eyck had an eye like a microscope and a telescope at the same time.

-We can say that the altarpiece is about redemption -- about Christ's sacrifice that saves mankind.
-On the outside the prophets and sybils who predicted his coming, and the Annunciation which depicts the moment when God is made flesh -- when the world now has the possibility of salvation.
-And inside we see this theme of sacrifice -- in the pelicans behind God the Faher, and then a symbolic re-enactment of that sacrifice in the Adoration of the Lamb.
-We learn from the altarpiece that this is all the plan of God the Father enthroned in heaven.
+We can say that the altarpiece is about redemption—about Christ's sacrifice that saves mankind.
+On the outside the prophets and sybils who predicted his coming, and the Annunciation which depicts the moment when God is made flesh, when the world now has the possibility of salvation.
+And inside we see this theme of sacrifice—in the pelicans behind God the Faher, and then a symbolic re-enactment of that sacrifice in the panel of the Adoration of the Lamb.

 Why did the artists of the Northern Renaissance paint everything wih such clarity?
-Because the world around us -- everything in it -- is a reflection of God.
-Here is an important quote from this website:
+Because, for them, the world around us is a reflection of the divine.

 Where and When